Thorulfr/Thorulfr.github.io/README.md

 <!--
 WHEN I click on a navigation title
 THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
-WHEN I am presented with the Contact section
-THEN I see a contact form with fields for a name, an email address, and a message WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required WHEN I enter text into the email address field
+WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required WHEN I enter text into the email address field